-From the above information it was observed that the teachers were divided on whether students from rich families were better of than those of poor backgrounds.
+From the above information it was observed that the teachers were divided on whether students from rich families were better off than those of poor backgrounds.
 Some 30 (38%) thought poor children were motivated to work and change their situations and so were motivated to work harder while the other 30 (38%) thought said affluent backgrounds provided a better economic support for education and stable behavior, leading to better performance.
 Only 20 (24%) confessed that they were not sure.
-This information was presented on the chart below.